ChuyiGuo/Final_Project/README.md

 In order for Amtrak to increase its revenue, should it increase the fare rate to have more gain of a single ticket sold or decrease fare rate to attract more passengers?

 **Hypotheses 1:**
-If the fare is increased by 10%, although the number of passengers will shrink proportionally, the total expected revenue will increase.
+If the fare is increased by 10%, although the number of passengers will shrink proportionally, the expected daily revenue will increase.

 **Hypotheses 2:**
-Total expected revenue of increasing fare by 10% is larger than that of decreasing fare by 10%.
+Expected daily revenue of increasing fare by 10% is larger than that of decreasing fare by 10%.

 ### **Results:**
-The expected daily revenue with current fare is 6244.53; the expected daily revenue with increasing fare by 10% is 6696.59; the expected daily revenue with decreasing fare by 10% is 5806.68.
+By simulating 10000 times for each scenarios, the results are: The expected daily revenue with current fare rate is 6244.53; the expected daily revenue with increasing fare rate by 10% is 6696.59; the expected daily revenue with decreasing fare rate by 10% is 5806.68.

-1. Increase fare generates the highest revenue;
-2. Decrease fare generates the lowest revenue;
-3. The revenue from the current fare is somewhere in the middle.
+Increase fare generates the highest revenue and decrease fare generates the lowest revenue.
+The revenue from the current fare is somewhere in the middle.

 ### **Limitations and Future Work:**
 1. Travel distance should estimated by the distance among train stations.
 2. There are other types of fare, like saver fare.
-3. Refunds are not considered.
-4. Some of the train routine do not provide service for all of the three add-ons.
+3. Some of the train routine do not provide service for all of the three add-ons.
-5. The elasticity used may be out of date.
+4. The elasticity used may be out of date.

 ### **Data Sources:**
 https://www.railpassengers.org/site/assets/files/1800/chm.pdf